-Our Chief Executive Officer and founder, Dr. August J. Troendle, has indicated an interest to purchase up to \$20.0 million in shares of our common stock in this offering at the initial public offering price.
+Our Chief Executive Officer and founder, Dr. August J. Troendle, has indicated an interest to purchase up to \$ million in shares of our common stock in this offering at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, Dr. Troendle may determine to increase or reduce the amount of his indication of interest, or otherwise elect not to purchase any shares.
 It is also possible that the number of shares, if any, allocated to Dr. Troendle in the offering may be smaller than the amount of his indication of interest.
-Any allocation of shares in the offering to Dr. Troendle will be made at our direction.
+Any allocation of shares in the offering to Dr. Troendle shareholder will be made at our direction.
 The underwriters will receive the same underwriting discount on any shares purchased by Dr. Troendle as they will on any other shares sold to the public in this offering.

-Delivery of the shares of common stock is expected to be made on or about August 16, 2016.
-We have granted the underwriters an option for a period of 30 days to purchase up to an additional 1,050,000 shares of our common stock.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$11,571,875, and the total proceeds to us, before expenses will be \$173,578,125.
+Delivery of the shares of common stock is expected to be made on or about .
+We have granted the underwriters an option for a period of 30 days to purchase up to an additional shares of our common stock.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$, and the total proceeds to us, before expenses will be \$.